bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 24°
-- Partly Cloudy
+- Overcast
-- 73% humidity
+- 70% humidity
-- 12 mph wind
+- 10 mph wind
-- 55% cloud cover
+- 100% cloud cover
 - 46 AQI 🟩
 - About 7.9 inches of snow on the ground